Fatty Liver Lifestyle Changes: This Is what You Need to Do

 Most people who have mild to moderate fatty liver disease can effectively reverse their condition in six months, up to a year with strict lifestyle changes that promote weight loss and support a healthy liver.

-It personally took me 1.5 years to reverse my fatty liver – or at least that was when I got my official confirmation.
+It took me 1.5 years to reverse my fatty liver – or at least that was when I got my official confirmation.
 But the doctor already told me that there was amazing progress at my 6 month follow-up.

 The key to curing your fatty liver disease is to catch it early and treat it fast with a rapid lifestyle change and also stick to your plan if it doesn’t happen as soon as you hoped it would.